soerenwolfers/swutil/README.rst

 :Author: Soeren Wolfers <soeren.wolfers@gmail.com>
 :Organization: King Abdullah University of Science and Technology (KAUST)

-This package provides common tools for logging, plotting, configuration, etc., that are frequently used by the author in other projects.
+This package provides common tools for validation, multiprocessing, logging, plotting, configuration, etc., that are frequently used by the author in other projects.

 ---